 Kings snap skid with win over Mavericks

-Nemanja Bjelica matched a career-high with 30 points and Buddy Hield added 26 as the visiting Sacramento Kings snapped a three-game losing skid with a 110-106 victory over the Dallas Mavericks on Sunday.
-Bjelica made 13 of 18 from the field to finish with 30 points, marking the first time he's reached that total since a 117-109 loss versus Boston on March 8, 2018.
+Nemanja Bjelica matched a career-high with 30 points, and Buddy Hield added 26 as the visiting Sacramento Kings snapped a three-game losing skid with a 110-106 victory over the Dallas Mavericks on Sunday.
+Bjelica made 13 of 18 attempts from the field to finish with 30 points, marking the first time he's reached that total since a 117-109 loss versus Boston on March 8, 2018, while he was with Minnesota.

-Hield went 10 of 15 from the floor for the Kings, who swept the three-game season against the Mavericks in 2018-19 and have won five in a row in Dallas.
+Hield went 10 of 15 from the floor for the Kings, who swept the three-game season series against the Mavericks in 2018-19 and have won five in a row in Dallas.
 Dallas' Luka Doncic collected 27 points, eight assists, and seven rebounds to mark the 19th consecutive contest in which he recorded at least 20, five and five in those categories.
-Sunday's performance snapped a tie with Michael Jordan (1988-89) for the most since the NBA-ABA merger, however, Oscar Robertson holds the all-time record by accomplishing the feat in 29 consecutive contests.
+Sunday's performance snapped a tie with Michael Jordan (1988-89) for the longest such streak since the NBA-ABA merger, but Oscar Robertson holds the all-time record by accomplishing the feat in 29 consecutive contests.

 Doncic, however, saw his short floater carom off the front of the rim with 7.7 seconds remaining as the Mavericks saw their five-game winning streak come to a halt.
 Tim Hardaway Jr. made nine 3-pointers and finished with a team-high 29 points for Dallas.